-This institute will focus on cultivating a school climate that supports the goals of anti-bias and social justice education.
-This interactive, dynamic experience will include online discussion and activities that uplift the themes of the Museum of Tolerance, using Museum content and facilitators.
-Workshops led by experts from Teaching Tolerance, will include strategies for investigating approaches to educational leadership, including interrogating our individual circle of control and ability to influence important inclusive practice in educational institutions, that aim to foster equitable and inclusive school environments--digitally and in-person.
+In this virtual Museum of Tolerance Institute participants will focus on cultivating a school climate that supports the goals of anti-bias and social justice education.
 Participants will consider how identity, diversity, justice and action can be leveraged to effectively support students and families, and discuss ways to continue building capacity in culturally responsive teaching that centers social justice issues and critical consciousness while supporting students' individual needs.

 Participants will leave the Institute with the tools to: